COE Department of STEM Education

 Purpose Statement

-The NAUTeach program, modeled after the successful UTeach program at the University of Texas, provides opportunities for you to:
+The NAUTeach program provides opportunities for you to:

 • Earn dual degrees.
-Students have the ability to earn degrees both in specific fields of science or mathematics and in teaching science or math;
+Students can earn degrees in specific fields of science or mathematics and in teaching science or math.

-• Work cooperatively in a STEM focused center.
-Course of study partnered with the department of Mathematics, Biology, Chemistry, Geology, and Physics;
+• Work cooperatively in a STEM-focused center.
+Course of study partnered with the Departments of Mathematics, Biology, Chemistry, Geology, and Physics.

 • Engage in educational dialogue and planning.
-Students plan lessons that promote deep content knowledge, analytical reasoning, creative thought and use of appropriate teaching strategies;
+Students plan lessons that promote deep content knowledge, analytical reasoning, creative thought, and the use of appropriate teaching strategies.

 Student Learning Outcomes